irfan200867/latexTemplate/README.md

-# latexTemplate
+# LaTeX Template

-Selected slides, article, and book (Tufte book style) LaTeX templates.
+Selected LaTeX templates for slides, article, and book (Tufte book style) using Bahasa Indonesia as an option in babel package and in some new environments.